 As we have seen, fights between antifas and KKK/neo-nazi groups broke out in Charlottesville.
 How did this happen?

 - A local woman was killed when a far right extremist drove his car into a crowd of counter-protesters.
-There are at least two different versions of how this happened, but as of now it appears the far right extremist did it on purpose.
+It appears the far right extremist did it on purpose.

 - Even if only fringe groups were involved in violences, liberals blamed them on the Alt-right and on president Trump